Corecii/Roblox-Font-Map-Generator-CLI/README.md

 	        -i FONT-image-SIZE.json
 	--table
 	-t
-	        Whether or not to print a lua table of the names, sizes, decal ids, and their image ids to the output Only works in upload mode.
+	        Whether or not to print a lua table of the names, sizes, decal ids, and their image ids to the output
+	        Only works in upload mode.
 	        -l true
 	--wait
 	-w
-	        The amount of time to wait between each generation/upload.
-Suggested 2 for uploads.
+	        The amount of time to wait between each generation/upload -w 0
-	        -w 0
 	        -w 5
+	--luafile
+	-y
+	        The file that the lua output should be saved to -y "arial-info.lua"
+	        -w 5
+	--fiddler
+	        Configure Java to use a proxy set to 127.0.0.1:8888 --fiddler